Portrait

 Published

-[8] Civil Service Exams and Organizational Performance: Evidence from the Pendleton Act (with Diana Moreira) NBER Working Paper 28665 Accepted at AEJ: Applied Economics
+[8] Civil Service Exams and Organizational Performance: Evidence from the Pendleton Act (with Diana Moreira), American Economic Journal: Applied Economics, 2024

 featured in CATO Research Briefs in Economic Policy